-Due: July 1 as shown on the Inside Front Cover
+Due: March 1 as shown on the Inside Front Cover

-The Bonds consist of The State of Delaware's (the "State") \$85,470,000 General Obligation Refunding Bonds, Series 2016D (the "2016D Bonds" or the "Bonds").
+The Bonds consist of The State of Delaware's (the "State") \$225,000,000 General Obligation Bonds, Series 2017 (the "2017 Bonds" or the "Bonds").
 The Bonds are general obligations of the State and the full faith and credit of the State will be pledged for the payment of the principal of and interest on the Bonds.

-Interest on the Bonds is payable semiannually on January 1 and July 1 of each year commencing January 1, 2017.
+Interest on the Bonds is payable semiannually on March 1 and September 1 of each year commencing September 1, 2017.

-The Bonds maturing on or after July 1, 2027 are subject to redemption at the option of the State on or after July 1, 2026, and prior to maturity, in whole or in part at any time and from time to time, in any order of maturity and interest rate selected by the State (and within a maturity and interest rate by lot) at 100% of the principal amount of the Bonds to be redeemed, plus interest accrued and unpaid to the redemption date.
+The Bonds maturing on or after March 1, 2028 are subject to redemption at the option of the State on or after March 1, 2027, and prior to maturity, in whole or in part at any time and from time to time, in any order of maturity and interest rate selected by the State (and within a maturity and interest rate by lot) at 100% of the principal amount of the Bonds to be redeemed, plus interest accrued and unpaid to the redemption date.

 The Bonds will be issued in book-entry form as fully registered bonds in denominations of \$1,000 and integral multiples thereof.
 The investor will not receive physical delivery of Bond certificates.
-Principal and interest payments on the Bonds will be paid to The Depository Trust Company or its nominee as record owner of the Bonds and investors should look for payment to the institution from which their 2016D Bonds were purchased.
+Principal and interest payments on the Bonds will be paid to The Depository Trust Company or its nominee as record owner of the Bonds and investors should look for payment to the institution from which their 2017 Bonds were purchased.

 The Bonds are offered when, as and if issued and received by the Underwriters (as defined hereafter) subject to prior sale, to withdrawal or modification of the offer without notice, and subject to the approving legal opinion of Saul Ewing LLP, Bond Counsel, Wilmington, Delaware, and certain other conditions.
-Certain legal matters will be passed upon for the Underwriters of the Bonds by their counsel Cozen O'Connor, Wilmington, Delaware and Philadelphia, Pennsylvania.
-It is expected that the Bonds will be available through the facilities of The Depository Trust Company for delivery in New York, New York, on or about June 30, 2016.
+It is expected that the Bonds will be available through the facilities of The Depository Trust Company for delivery in New York, New York, on or about March 9, 2017.